Introduction to Television Production

 - Group work

-Some of the course is delivered in a production environment, so you will spend time developing your practical skills in our sound recording studios, music technology rooms and TV studios.
+The course is delivered in a production environment, so you’ll spend time developing your practical skills in our industry standard studios, edit suites and ADR facilities.

 You will be assessed through a combination of formats:

 Audio Post Production and Audio Suite - Mac-based suites that run a range of audio software, including Pro Tools, Reason.
-The Post Production suite has a Digidesign Icon D-command desk running Pro Tools 10.
+The Post Production suite has an Avid S6 desk running Pro Tools 10.
 You will be in these rooms for modules like Music Technology Systems and Advanced Audio Production.

 Post Production Suites - a mix of Mac and PC based suites for animation and video post-production using Avid Media Composer and Adobe Creative Suite.
 Introduction to Television Production, Advanced Television Production and Animated Graphics are in here.